Types of Legal Opportunities

 Summer Law Clerk Program

-LAFLA is committed to supporting pathways to public service, and fulltime summer law clerks have the opportunity to gain hands-on experience during the program and are eligible to receive a LAFLA educational reimbursement of $5,250 and a stipend of $550, totaling $5,800.
-Students who accept an offer to LAFLA’s summer program are eligible to apply to participate in our 2024 LAFLA Equity & Inclusion Fellowship (LEIF) Program, which provides a $10,000 educational reimbursement.
-Information about summer support can be found below.
+LAFLA is committed to supporting pathways to public service, and fulltime summer law clerks have the opportunity to gain hands-on experience during the program and are eligible to receive a LAFLA educational reimbursement, tax exempt.
+Amounts for Summer 2026 will be announced later this year.
+For reference, in 2025 LAFLA provided up to $8,000 paid in two installments (first at the end of June and the second in the following January).
+Students who accept an offer to LAFLA’s summer program are eligible to apply to participate in our LEIF Program.

-Our Summer 2024 Law Clerk Program will begin on Monday, May 20 and run through Friday, July 26.
-At this time, we intend to hold a hybrid (remote/in-person) program, and placements are team-specific, with some teams requiring some in-person engagement while others may be able to facilitate full remote participation.
+Our Summer 2026 Law Clerk Program will run from May 26 through July 31.
+At this time, we intend to hold a hybrid (remote/in-person) program, and placements are team-specific, with most teams requiring some in-person engagement while others may be able to facilitate full remote participation.

-LAFLA’s program is fulltime and runs for 10 weeks, Monday – Friday from 9AM – 5PM PST.
-It will begin May 20 and run through July 26.
+LAFLA’s program is fulltime and runs for 10 weeks, Monday – Friday from 9AM – 5PM PST, 7 hours a day minimum.
+It will begin May 26 through July 31.
 Students may share requests for adjustments to these regular hours with their team at interviews.

-Please note: Fulltime summer law clerks will be required to show proof of payment on tuition or student loans within the last 12 months in order to receive the educational reimbursement.
+Please note: Fulltime summer law clerks will be required to show proof of payment on tuition within the last 12 months in order to receive the educational reimbursement.

 Law clerks volunteering outside of the fulltime summer program are not eligible for the educational reimbursement program.